Skip to main content

 How to obtain a FedRAMP Authorization

-There are two ways a cloud service can obtain a FedRAMP authorization:
+The primary way in which a cloud service can obtain a FedRAMP authorization is through an Agency authorization:

 Any federal agency can work with a cloud services provider to provide an ATO for the cloud service and submit the package to the FedRAMP Program Management Office (PMO) for authorization.
 Agency Authorization also provides the additional benefit of collaborative continuous monitoring efforts.
 To get involved in any of these meetings for systems not sponsored by CMS, the ISSO should email the vendor's compliance team which is available at marketplace.fedramp.gov (Click on the vendor.
 Contact info is to the left).